 Step 2 – Setup Static IP on Ubuntu 18.04

-Now go to Addresses section and set your IP Address, Netmask, and Gateway.
+Now go to the Addresses section and set your IP Address, Netmask, and Gateway.

 Step 3 – View Current IPs

 Press CTRL + ALT + T to launch the terminal on your Ubuntu system.
 Now type following IP command to view all IP addresses configured on your system.